Alias44/ScarRemoval/README.md

 - Frail

 ## Compatibility
-Safe to add to existing game saves (if no active caravans).
+Safe to add to existing game saves.
 Like most mods, remove at your own risk.

 Incompatibilities & Interactions:
 Pharmacist - make sure to enable glitterworld meds for surgeries or it will say (need material)